shoaibur/Deep-Learning/recurrent-neural-networks/README.md

       * Mini-batch - batch is between 1 and n.
 Something between 32 and 256 are good choices.
 Smaller batch size is noisy, larger batch size requires more computational resources.
     * Number of epochs - Early stopping, when validation error does not decrease, say in the last 10 or 20 epochs.
   * Model hyperparameters
     * Number of hidden units - Always tricky to find the best value.
 Start with a moderate number and apply regularization (L2 or dropout).
 First hidden layer with unit number larger than the number of inputs typically works better.
-Very large nunber of hidden units tend to overfi the model, i.e., validation accuracy is much lower than the training accuracy.
+Very large number of hidden units tend to overfit the model, i.e., validation accuracy is much lower than the training accuracy.
     * Number of hidden layers - 3 is better than 2, more than 3 generally do not help much except in CNN.
 However, advanced speech recognition might be helpful with 5-7 layers always with LSTM cells (see Soltau et al., 2016).
     * Cell type - RNN, LSTM, GRU.
 LSTM/GRU are better than RNN.
-Try with both LSTM and GRU (see Karpath et al., 2015)
+Try with both LSTM and GRU (see Karpathy et al., 2015)
     * Word embedding size - Performance increases with embedding size up to a certain size.
-50 to 200 is good, but could be 500 or even 1000 (see Lai et al., 2016).
+50 to 200 is good but could be 500 or even 1000 (see Lai et al., 2016).